let-def/texpresso/EDITOR-PROTOCOL.md

 (set-trim-factor factor)
 ```

+Set the margin trimming factor from `0.0` through `0.4`.
+Larger values are
+clamped to `0.4`, which bounds the corresponding render zoom at 5×.
+Trimming
-Set the margin trimming factor (0.0 to 0.5).
-Trimming crops the page by `factor` from each of the four sides.
-The SDL renderer applies trim via the zoom multiplier; the webview renderer applies it via render+crop in the output module.
+crops the page by `factor` from each of the four sides.
+The SDL renderer applies
+trim via the zoom multiplier; the webview renderer applies it via render+crop
+in the output module.

 ## Webview mode